alexisbellido/salt-django-stack/README.rst

 ``zinibu.django``
 ----------------

 zinibu.python installed the Python packages and zinibu.django will install a Django project and related applications.

+To install Python packages in the webheads, including the latest version of Django, which needs to be set in /srv/pillar/zinibu_python.sls, run:

+  ``sudo salt '*' state.sls zinibu.python``

 Logged in as the user who owns the project (app_user in zinibu_basic pillar) you can activate the Python environment like this:

   ``$ source ~/pyvenvs/zinibu_dev/bin/activate``